Disorderly Conduct

 - Escalating domestic disputes

-Because the statute is broad, disorderly conduct charges are sometimes used when officers are uncertain whether more serious criminal charges apply.
+Because the law is broad, officers sometimes use disorderly conduct charges when they are uncertain whether more serious criminal allegations apply.

 Disorderly Conduct Cases in Cleveland and Cuyahoga County

-Most disorderly conduct charges arising in Cleveland are handled through Cleveland Municipal Court located at the Justice Center downtown.
+Most disorderly conduct charges arising from arrests in Cleveland are handled through Cleveland Municipal Court, which handles misdemeanor criminal offenses and preliminary felony proceedings.

 The criminal process may include: